 Prepare your dough.
 In a large bowl, combine the flour, baking powder, sugar, salt, and cinnamon.
 Slowly mix in pieces of butter until it resembles of crumbs.
 Gradually add milk and continue stirring it until the dough is moist but not too runny.

-Lightly grease ramekin bowls with butter.
+Lightly grease your ramekin bowls with butter.
 Add a few spoonfuls of cherry filling and top it with a spoonful of biscuit dough.

 Bake it in the oven for 15 min or until the dough is golden brown and crispy.